rikkimax/twp-d/manuscript/content/gettingstarted/helloworld.md

 dmd helloworld.d
 ./helloworld
 ```
 On Windows remove the *./* in front of helloworld.
-This is required on Nix* based OS's.
-This book will assume you are on an Nix* based OS.
+This is required on *nix based OS's.
+This book will assume you are on an *nix based OS.

 And now the easier way, that should work.
 Depending upon your installation method and ``PATH`` variable.